ehsun7b/my-passwords/README.md

 # mypasswords
-CLI version of MyPasswords(https://sourceforge.net/projects/mypasswords7/) This project is written in Go programming language
+CLI version of MyPasswords(https://sourceforge.net/projects/mypasswords7/) This project is written in Go programming language.